rohin-garg/youtube-guitar-tab-parser/README.md

 # YouTube Guitar Tab Parser

 YouTube Guitar Tab Parser is a Python tool designed to download and parse guitar tablature from YouTube videos, and compile it into a PDF.
-This code is optimized for Python 3.8 and might not work for other versions.

 ## Features